 14CFR Part 107 FAA Aeronautical Knowledge Test Prep

 As of Aug 29, 2016 the FAA requires a formal license in order to fly your drone commercially.
-The Remote Pilot Certification will comprise of a 60 question, multiple choice FAA knowledge test.
+The Remote Pilot Certification process will entail a 60 question, multiple choice FAA knowledge test.
 There is a considerable amount of aeronautical knowledge needed to pass this test, and you may be at a disadvantage if you are not familiar with the FAA tests and information required for manned aviation.

 Our industry leading two-day course will help you overcome those hurdles, and provide you with all the tools to pass the Part 107 knowledge test as well as what you need to know to operate safely within the law the day after you pass your test.